jamiegonzalez/idk/Installation.md

-## Install Method 2 - EEGLAB Plugin Manager
+## Install Method 2 - Manually place the ERPLAB folder in EEGLAB/plugins

 First, run Matlab, and confirm that EEGLAB is in the Matlab path.
 The command